VSLCatena/docker-marktwerking/README.md

 # Changelog
 - Initial commit
-  - clone of docker-laravel

 # Purpose
-- Easy spawn of LAMP
+- Easy spawn of LAMP with Marktwerking
 - No 'installation' on host device
 - Instant edit of LAMP files
 - Standardize environment